 My baby keeps waking at night.

-We know that infants seem as if they like to have their hands up by their face, but that startle reflex can trigger a left hook to the jaw during sleep time, which is not anyone’s favorite way to wake up.
-So, securing those hands, ideally tucked behind the hip, will make longer stretches of sleep not only possible, but replicable.
+We know that infants seem as if they like to have their hands up by their faces, but that startle reflex can trigger a left hook to the jaw during sleep time, which is not anyone’s favorite way to wake up.
+So, securing those hands, ideally tucked behind the hip, will make longer stretches of sleep not only possible but replicable.

 What if my baby is too wiggly to swaddle correctly?

 Watch the Moms on Call video tutorial, practice on a stuffed animal, and then try the technique on your baby after a nice warm bath.
 That takes the pressure off and allows you to take your time.
 Once your baby is secured in their large, soft, safe swaddle, allow that little one a few minutes to get those last wiggles out.
 Then, watch as they rest and relax.